PedanticHacker/ReChess/README.md

 ```

 On the second line, provide the year in which you are releasing your app
 and provide your legal first and last name.

-That's it.
+If you intend to also integrate Stockfish in your app like ReChess does,
+you must do this:

+1. Include Stockfish's copyright notice
+2. Include the GPLv3 License to comply with Stockfish's license
+3. License your app under GPLv3 or any of its compatible licenses